William Beaumont: Death

-Beaumont died in 1853 in St. Louis, Missouri as a result of slipping on ice-covered steps.
+Beaumont died in 1853 at the age of 67 in St. Louis, Missouri, as a result of slipping on ice-covered steps.
 He was buried at Bellefontaine Cemetery.

 His papers are held at Washington University in St. Louis School of Medicine Library, and copies are held at the National Library of Medicine.

 Legacy

-Several institutions are named for William Beaumont, including:
+Several institutions are named after William Beaumont, including: